wilmixjemin8/JDK1.0/README.md

 About Jdk1.0
 -------------

-Jdk1.0  is a  new  generation  of JAVA  belong  to WSIT field.
+Jdk1.0  is a  new  generation  of JAVA1.0  belong  to WSIT field.

 JDk1.0   is   invented by  wilmix jemin  j  using CDollar  Technology at year 2015.